rrich360/Apache2.4-PHP7-MySQL-phpMyAdmin-manual-configuration/README.md

 -	PICTURE 1

 First! you want to install the vc_redist.x64.exe and vcredist_x64.exe files for the platform to run apache, php, mySQL.

-2. Create necessary folders
+2. Create necessary folders...

 On the drive C create a directory Server; inside that create the bin directory (where you will install Apache, PHP, and MySQL ) and data directory (where the apps and databases will be located).
 In the data directory I created two folders:
 	DB (for the database)
 	htdocs (for the apps)

-3. Install and configure Apache 2.4 on Windows
+3. Install and configure Apache 2.4 on Windows...

 Unpack the Apache files (archive httpd-2.4.25-win64-VC14.zip) to the C:\Server\bin\ directory (we are interested only in the Apache24 folder):